mc2-project/secure-xgboost/doc/tutorials/multiclient-distributed.rst

 Client 1 Setup
 **************

-**Before doing this setup, ensure that you've already setup the server.**
+**Before doing this setup, ensure that you've already set up the cluster and the orchestrator.**

 This setup will involve encrypting data on client 1, transferring the data to the server, and telling the orchestrator that client 1 is ready.